 Cats use pheromones, or scent hormones, to communicate with other cats.
 Each animal has its own unique pheromones, which can signal different messages to other cats.
-For instance, a cat may rub its cheek against an object and release pheromones to mark its territory.
-Pheromones in cats' urine signal its gender.
+For instance, a cat may rub its cheek against an object and release pheromones to mark its territory and pheromones in cats' urine signal their gender.

 Cat's will also mark their favorite humans with pheromones as well.
 A headbutt or cheek rub from a cat is its way of saying "this human is mine."
 It's a sign of true affection from your feline companion.

-Cats have a second scenting mechanism called Jacobson's organs, or vomeronasal organs.
-These are found between the hard palate of the mouth and the septum of the nose.
-Jacobson's organs link to the hypothalamus in the brain that serves as sort of a switchboard to direct information to other areas.
+Jacobson's organs, or vomeronasal organs, are found between the hard palate of the mouth and the septum of the nose.
+Jacobson's organs link to the hypothalamus in the brain that serves as a sort of switchboard to direct information to other areas.
 Tiny ducts connect them to openings behind kitty's teeth in the roof of the mouth.